disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

 ## Admin in a day

-# Application Lifecycle Management – Managed Environments and Pipelines
+# M04-HOL-Application Lifecycle Management – Managed Environments and Pipelines

+## Table of Contents

+1. Exercise 1 - Managed Environments

+   **Scenario**

+   - Task 1: Create a Managed Environment

+   - Task 2: Review the Features of the Managed Environments

+2. Exercise 2 – Power Platform Pipelines

+   **Scenario**

+   - Task 1: Configure a deployment pipeline

+   - Task 2: Run the pipeline

 ##### Hands-on lab